-Metro Academies are “schools within schools” during the first two years of college.
+Metro Academies are “schools within schools” during the first two years of college and beyond.
 Students in the program are part of a cohort or learning community that works together over three to four semesters, supporting each other every step of the way.
 Each Metro Academy serves as an educational home for approximately 140 students.
 Metro Academies are designed to give students extra support and a strong foundation for college success.

 Courses are designed to reinforce the foundation skills you will need for college success and throughout your life--writing, public speaking, critical thinking and quantitative reasoning.
 Metro counselors help students stay on track with their course selection for speedy graduation.

 Any incoming first year student can apply to Metro for either the fall or spring semesters of their freshman year.
 Admissions is ongoing and seats are available until filled.
 Please see How to Apply for more information.
 Metro students are focused, dedicated and have the time and the commitment to attend college full time.